-The FORS2 Reflex workflow described in this tutorial supports the reduction of FORS2 spectroscopic observations, only LSS/MOS/MXU, no PMOS.
-The user is referred to the FORS User Manual 3 for more information on the instrument itself, and the FORS Pipeline User Manual 4 for the details of the spectroscopic FORS2 pipeline recipes.
+The FORS2 Reflex workflow fors_spec described in this tutorial supports the reduction of FORS2 spectroscopic observations, only LSS/MOS/MXU, no PMOS.
+The user is referred to the FORS User Manual 3 for more information on the instrument itself, and the FORS Pipeline User Manual4 for the details of the spectroscopic FORS2 pipeline recipes.
+It is possible to reduce data from FORS1 with a dedicated Reflex workflow fors_spec_fors1.